ConceptaNjolima/MyTNTResources/Week 2/[ENG2.2]View component layout.md

 ### Exercise Setup (5 minutes)

-1. If you haven't yet, Fork and Clone the Layout Exercise
+1. If you haven't yet, Clone the Layout Exercise
 2. Identify the two components use in the App
    - StudentTable component
    - Keyword component